Tap That App: Episode

-Courtney Love is a guest judge.
+Courtney Love (pictured in 2014) is a guest judge.

-For the episode's mini-challenge, the contestants are tasked with performing in screen tests for RuPaul's Chocolate Bar campaign.
-Blair St. Clair, Monét X Change, and Monique Heart are declared the winners.
+The contestants return to the Werk Room after the elimination of Kalorie Karbdashian-Williams on the previous episode.
+On a new day, RuPaul greets the group and reveals the mini-challenge, which tasks contestants with performing in screen tests for RuPaul's Chocolate Bar campaign.
+The contestants have 20 minutes to get into "quick drag".
+Blair St. Clair, Monét X Change, and Monique Heart are declared the winners of the mini-challenge.
+As winners, the three contestants become team captains and select fellow teammates.